George Herman Babcock: Biography

-Babock was born in Unadilla Forks, New York in a family of inventors.
+Babcock was born in Unadilla Forks, New York, in a family of inventors.
 As a boy he started his career in the woolen mill industry.
 When he was still in his teens he started a printing office in Westerly, Rhode Island.
 Here he founded the Literary Echo journal, which was later renamed The Narragansett and was continued until the end of the 19th century.
-Through his interest in photography he started a printing-press manufacture, for which he invented a polychromatic press for printing in several colors.
+Through his interest in photography, he started a printing-press manufacture, for which he invented a polychromatic press for printing in several colors.

 After moving to New York Babcock taught mechanical drawing at the Cooper Institute.
 He was a draughtsman for the Mystic Iron Company and the Hope Iron Company in Providence.
-Here with Stephen Wilcox he developed the Babcock and Wilcox engine, which was taken into production.
-They eventually founded the Babcock & Wilcox boiler company.
-From 1886-1887 Babcock served as president of the American Society of Mechanical Engineers.
+Here with Stephen Wilcox, he developed the Babcock and Wilcox engine, which was taken into production.
+Together they founded the Babcock & Wilcox boiler company in 1867, with Babcock as president and Wilcox as vice president.

 Babcock's water tube steam boiler provided a safer and more efficient production of steam, and was built to work better under higher pressures than earlier boilers.
-In 1881 their company was incorporated, with Babcock as president and Wilcox as vice president.
+In 1881, the first utility boiler manufactured by Babcock and Wilcox was installed.
+From 1886 to 1887, Babcock served as president of the American Society of Mechanical Engineers.

+In 1889, Babcock was visiting a friend near Alfred, New York, and learned about the nearby Celadon Terra Cotta Company.
+He bought stock and soon became a majority shareholder, becoming company president in 1890.
+As president he took out sixteen patents for new clay roof tile designs, such as the Conosera tile pattern.

-He died in Plainfield, New Jersey on December 16, 1893.
+He died in Plainfield, New Jersey, on December 16, 1893.

+Legacy

 In 1997, Babcock was inducted into the National Inventors Hall of Fame.